MarchandMD/MarchandMD.github.io/_posts/2022-05-14-Active-Record-notes.markdown

 Active Record is the "M" in MVC; the Model.

 Every application is about a "thing".
-At least, an application is about one thing.
-Realistically an app is about many things, but I can't start discussing Active Record from the perspective looking at a complex situation.
+An application is about one thing, at least.
+Realistically an app is about many things; When learning though, keep it simple....

 So then an application is about a single thing.
 Let's say an application is about a blog.